How to use NTFS on Mac

 How to format a partition to NTFS on Mac?

-MacOS only supports reading of NTFS files.
-If you need a space formatted to NTFS, use third-party solutions, like iBoysoft NTFS for Mac, to format an external hard drive and use that drive as a roundabout solution.
+To format a partition to NTFS on Mac, use third-party solutions, like iBoysoft NTFS for Mac, to format an external hard drive and use that drive as a roundabout solution.

 How to format a microSD card on Mac to NTFS?